Mushroom Stuffing

 Mushrooms in skillet before cooking.

 Step 3: Heat the butter and olive oil in a large skillet.
-Once melted and shimmering, add the mushrooms and cook until the moisture has evaporated.
+Once melted and shimmering, add the mushrooms and cook until the moisture evaporates.

 Mushrooms after cooking until browned with celery and onion added.